amstringer0303/inuit-trails-remote-sensing/README.md

 2. **Compare** a pre-event and post-event window using simple spectral indices (e.g. NDVI, NDWI, NDSI) as *proxies* for conditions that might affect trails—not as ground truth.
 3. **Buffer** vector trail segments (when you add them) to summarize zonal statistics.

-**Important limitations**

-- Satellite data cannot “see” cultural travel routes directly; it can only hint at surface conditions (snow/ice/water/vegetation/wetness) that may co-occur with trail usability.
-- Extreme events must be defined with dates and locations you supply (community consultation, weather logs, news, or reanalysis).
-- Respect **Indigenous data sovereignty** and any agreements governing trail spatial data.
-Do not publish sensitive locations without explicit permission.

 ## Quick start